Our Ministry

 We arrived in Kenya in November 1997, in the middle of an El Nino rainy season.
 I’ll always cherish the memory of my darling wife with her wild and windblown auburn hair, prettily dressed in a long skirt draped down to a pair of hiking boots, trudging through the mud up the Ngong hills where we first lived.
 Together, we stumbled through language study and into a new and unfamiliar lifestyle in a chaotic African city.
 I learned the ropes of flying in a new environment, around the weather and the mountains and into distant corners of God’s creation.
 Within months, Renee was expecting a child, our first.
 After Amelia was born we moved to Tanzania for a temporary assignment, utilizing a Cessna 206 to serve a couple dozen mission stations throughout the country.

 After an 11-month furlough we returned, with a second child, for another term in Africa.
-We moved back to Nairobi where we have been ever since.
+We moved back to Nairobi where we would stay until 2015.
 The next decade was full of flying and the slow and inevitable settling into life in Africa.
-At some point we felt more at home here than we did in America.
+At some point we felt more at home there than we did in America.
 We were transformed, as most missionaries are, by the vivid experiences and poignant lessons of the missionary life.
 God was working in us, as well as through us — a double blessing.
 I tried to capture that first decade in an essay for one of our newsletters.
 You can read it here.

-We served 13 years with the aviation ministry and then transitioned into a new one.
-We still live in Nairobi, and I travel not as a pilot anymore, but as a journalist of sorts for AIM.
-Renee homeschools our two children, Amelia and Zachary, and also helps out part-time with the mission’s ministry needs in the city.
-Renee and I continue to count it a privilege to be a part of AIM’s greater vision, using our skills and submitting our wills for the glory of God in Africa.
+We served 13 years with the aviation ministry, another 4 to 5 with the media ministry, and then moved back “home” in 2015 to continue in a similar work from AIM’s home office.
+No matter how or where we’ve served, Renee and I continue to count it a privilege to be a part of AIM’s greater vision, using our skills and submitting our wills for the glory of God in Africa.